rakowskamr/fMRI_VBM_analysis/README.md

 # fMRI_VBM_analysis
-Analysis pipeline for functional MRI (fMRI) and voxel-based morphometry (VBM).
+Analysis pipeline for **functional MRI** (fMRI) and **voxel-based morphometry** (VBM).

 Contains scripts used to analyse fMRI data during SRTT perfromance (fMRI folder) and T1w structural images (VBM folder), as well as to extract individual datapoints from the significant clusters.
-‘ROI masks’ folder contains a mask for each of the pre-defined anatomical region of interest (ROI) created using an Automated Anatomical Labeling (AAL) atlas in the Wake Forest University (WFU) PickAtlas toolbox (Maldjian et al., 2003).
+‘ROI masks’ folder contains a mask for each of the pre-defined anatomical region of interest (ROI) created using an Automated Anatomical Labeling (AAL) atlas in the Wake Forest University (WFU) PickAtlas toolbox (Maldjian et al., 2003)[^1].

 # The analysis step-by-step
-1. fMRI folder
+**1. fMRI folder**
 - fMRI_Preprocessing.m - performs fMRI preprocessing steps
   * B0-fieldmap correction using SPM’s fieldmap toolbox (https://www.fil.ion.ucl.ac.uk/spm/toolbox/fieldmap/)
   * Realignment to the mean of the images using a least-squares approach and 6 parameter rigid body spatial transformation to correct for movement artifact